Julius the Cat: Character

 Julius was bold, resourceful and ingenious, playing the role of the hero, frequently rescuing damsel-in-distress Alice.
 He often used his prehensile tail to his advantage, as a crane, unicycle, ladder, or other useful tool.
 Ub Iwerks' unique animation style resulted in smooth, fluid movement.

 Similarity to Felix

-In the early days of animation, Felix the Cat, who was created on November 9, 1919, by Otto Messmer for Pat Sullivan's studio, was the template for a successful animated character.
+In the early days of animation, Felix the Cat, who was created in 1919, by Otto Messmer for Pat Sullivan's studio, was the template for a successful animated character.
 Julius' similarity to Felix was not accidental, but due to Margaret Winkler urging the reluctant Disney to copy him.
 She had been the distributor for Felix the Cat, but was constantly fighting with Sullivan, eventually leading to a split, so she turned to Disney to fill the void.
 Like Felix, Julius would pace and detach his tail.
 When he was in a quandary, visible question marks would form over his head.
 The New York Times went so far as to call Julius a "blatant clone... from the rubber-hose-and-circle design to the detachable body parts."